 The prospect of moving to a new country where the language and culture is different can be daunting.
 For this reason, many first-time English teachers abroad find it comforting to live and work in an evironment where there are other English speakers to socialize with.
 Luckily for these folks, most jobs teaching English abroad are concentrated in large, cosmopolitan like Madrid, Seoul and Buenos Aires, where thousands of other Americans and native-English speakers live and work.

-Others seek to total immersion in the local language in culture.
+Others seek to have total immersion in the local language in culture.
 What do you prefer?
 It's something to consider when looking at destinations as well as specific schools to teach in.

 9. Are there particular interests that I want to pursue?